Ask ARLO™ Reverse Mortgage Income Requirements Questions

 Hello,

-You have several issues to consider and I would not want to try to answer them all on a blog.
-Lenders must consider what is a beneficial transaction in many states and it may or may not be considered beneficial to refinance a loan with such a low interest rate (even though you would eliminate your payments but I don’t know what your current loan balance is).
-The reverse mortgage does require about 50% equity in the property so that may be the answer to everything there – you said you don’t have much equity so you may not be eligible from that standpoint.
+You have several issues to consider, and I would not want to try to answer them all in a blog post.
+Lenders must consider what constitutes a beneficial transaction in many states, and refinancing a loan with such a low interest rate may not be considered beneficial (even though you would eliminate your payments; I don’t know what your current loan balance is).
+The reverse mortgage does require about 40-60% equity in the property, so that may be the answer to everything there – you said you don’t have much equity, so you may not be eligible from that standpoint.

-There are no debt ratios, but HUD does us “residual income” whereby borrower must have a minimum amount of money left over after paying all obligations to live on each month.
+There are no debt ratios, but HUD uses “residual income,” whereby the borrower must have a minimum amount of money left over after paying all obligations each month to live on.
 This is how HUD determines qualification.
-Your payment history being on time is great and that helps if all the other things I discussed previously are ok.
+Your on-time payment history is great, and that helps if the other things I discussed previously are ok.

-There is no “escrow account” with the reverse mortgage but there are Life Expectancy Set Aside (LESA) required at times.
+There is no “escrow account” with a reverse mortgage, but there are Life Expectancy Set-Aside (LESA) requirements at times.
 The LESA is money set aside from the reverse mortgage to pay the taxes and insurance for the life of the loan.
-It’s set aside because there are no payments made on a reverse mortgage and therefore, nothing being collected to make those payments.
-If you were required to have the LESA account, that would take care of the need to pay your taxes and insurance, but it would mean less money available for you and if you already do not have much equity, it would probably mean this is not the right loan for you.
+It’s set aside because no payments are being made on a reverse mortgage, and therefore nothing is being collected to make those payments.
+If you were required to have the LESA account, that would cover your taxes and insurance, but it would mean less money available to you, and if you already do not have much equity, it would probably mean this is not the right loan for you.

-However, I would encourage you to visit our online calculator at https://reverse.mortgage/calculator to see if the amounts available to you under the HUD program would work for you based on your age, the property value and the amount you owe.
+However, I would encourage you to use our online calculator to see whether the amounts available to you under the HUD program would work for you, based on your age, the property value, and the amount you owe.
 If that looks promising, you can then decide if you would like to discuss your circumstances further with a loan officer to see if this is a good option for you.

 Question From Josie S. on 6/12/2019